gavinyork/zephyr3d/doc/markdown/scene.grassmaterial.supportinstancing.md

 ## GrassMaterial.supportInstancing() method

-Returns true if this material supports geometry instancing
+Whether this material supports hardware instancing.

+Override and return `false` if per-instance data is not supported in the shader.

 **Signature:**